What is pH?

 Another, more reasonable, attempt to control pH is to add specific materials to the filter system rather than directly into fish tank .
 In order to lower pH levels adding peat moss to the filter media is not an unreasonable thing to do.
 Conversely adding oyster shells is often a very effective method of raising the pH.

 Sudden changes in pH however, can effect fish health and should always be avoided.
-A better approach to controlling pH is to understand the role that alkalinity plays in limiting pH variations.
+A better approach to controlling pH is to understand the role that alkalinity plays in limiting pH variations within a tank.

 Regular water changes play a significant part in controlling pH levels occurring within a fish tank.
 The water chemistry of the replacement water needs careful consideration.
-For most fish keepers this really means the quality of the local tap water.
-It is well worth contacting your supplier and asking them for a copy of the latest water tests.
+For most fish keepers this really means the quality of their local tap water.
+It is well worth contacting your municipal water supplier and asking them for a copy of the latest tap water analyses.
 This will show how suitable it is in maintaining a particular pH.
 It may well be impossible to use this source if the water quality is not suitable.

 My local supplier is Anglian Water and much of the supply comes from an aquifer below a layer of chalk.
 Consequently it has a very high water hardness and would not be suitable for keeping software cichlids such as discus. pH tends to be around 7.6.
 However much chemical I add I would not be able to maintain suitable water quality.
-The only option I would have would be to use a reverse osmosis unit to extract all of the chemicals and then add back a prepaid mix that would provide the necessary pH control.
+The only option I would have would be to use a reverse osmosis unit to extract all of the chemicals and then add back a prepared mix that would provide the necessary pH control.
 It is so much easier to keep tropical fish that thrive in your local tap water.
 Water utilities are obliged to supply customers with details of their water analysis.

 Alkalinity is the capacity of water to neutralise acids without triggering a significant increase in pH.
 It provides a very useful buffering capacity to help maintain stable conditions.
-Alkalinity is mainly a measure of the bases, bicarbonates and carbonates that are present.
-A good understanding of the buffering capacity of a fish tank is therefore an essential requirement for maintaining fish tank pH.
-If this buffering capacity is exhausted a pH crash can quickly very rapidly, endangering the life of the fish.
+Alkalinity is mainly a measure of the bases, bicarbonates and carbonates that are present. .
+If this buffering capacity is exhausted a pH crash can occur very rapidly, quickly endangering the lives of the fish.